geekrypter/Sugar-Labs-Social/README.md

 ## Knowledge prerequisites
 Good Layout designing and coding experience with backend (Django, JavaScript, HTML/CSS, Mongo).

+## Tasks which can be done during the proposal period
+- Creating design mocks ups of the website
+- Preparing a clear overview of the architecture of the project (frontend + backend)

+ ### Note
+ During the proposal period, we are not expecting any coding part to be done but we expect the above tasks.

 ## Check out the example below
 ![](Social_Site.jpg)